 In the final year, students are also required to complete a module in human factors, which is meant to consolidate the humanist and environmentally responsible approach to design that RISD prides itself on.

-Of course, there are many great schools and programmes all over the world, with top institutions such as the Domus Academy, the New York School of Interior Design and the University of Manitoba all just missing out.
+Of course, there are many great schools and programmes all over the world, with top institutions such as the RMIT University, the Art Center College of Design and the Tongji University all just missing out.
 Wherever you choose to study, though, the important thing is that your environment is right for you.

 Meanwhile, if you feel that your creative skills might be better utilised elsewhere, then don’t forget to check out our list of the best graphic design universities!

 Are you thinking of studying interior design at university?
 Where would you pick?
 Let us know in the comments below!